 “Look guys.
 This is unnecessary.
 If the Boss Lady thought I was so dangerous she wouldn’t want me running around when I could infect young girls, would she?”
 Dennis played the only hand he had left.

-“Are you suggesting that if we do this we won’t be teaching you a lesson?”
+“Are you saying that if we do this we won’t be teaching you a lesson?”
 Reggie put to him.

 “It could make me dangerous,” stated Dennis.